liuyuelintop/technical-interviews/problems/react/user-directory/SPEED_TUTORIAL.md

 }
 ```

 **What you're doing:** Fetching from API and transforming data inline.
+Using a `seed` makes results deterministic, and `login.uuid` is a stable unique identifier.

 **What to say:**
 > "I'm transforming API data inline here with any type.
+I'm also seeding the API and using a stable id (`login.uuid`) to avoid data drift issues later when we add favorites.
 In production I'd add runtime validation with zod, create proper API types, and handle edge cases.
 But this gets us moving quickly."

 ---